 This article explains what to do when a camera or resolution is not supported in PIX4Dreact.

-PIX4Dreact will display this message "Your camera is not supported at this time" when a camera is not in the database.
+For previous versions, PIX4Dreact will display the message "Your camera is not supported at this time" when a camera is not in the database.
 This can occur for recently released cameras, less popular cameras, or if the resolution of a camera was changed in the camera's settings.
 In this case, a custom camera parameters file (.xml) will be required to process the unsupported imagery.
 This .xml file acts as an amendment to the camera database and will allow PIX4Dreact to begin processing.

 What to do if your camera is not supported